ant-mejia/dot/README.md

 ![Screenshot](https://cloud.githubusercontent.com/assets/22961657/21468625/ffdc0366-c9e9-11e6-8c5d-d6f2b7dfbfc6.png)

 ## Description
-I wanted to create a simple game that doesn't require any instructions.
+I wanted to create a simple game that doesn't require any instructions and can be enjoyed by all ages.

 Using the newest syntax of Javascript, I created a **Level** class object of their own, looping in the keyboard element in a method of that object.